zhou-dong/bioinformatics/describe.md

 EVQLEGGLPGAAGTLNQGLIGRNELQLRATERTFSLKADFWGGTLGPIHKNTKDV
 ```

-- List the differnt scores
+Calculate scores:

+1. We choose one fasta sequcen to be pivot
+2. Compare difference between pivot and other sequence.
+3. Genereate the common sequence between them

 <img alt="bar img" src="/img/score_sequence_bar.png"/>

-- Visualize differnt sequence use the score
+Visualize differnt sequence use the score

+1. Use the score to be wigth and length to represent the circle
+2. random add circle into picture

 <img alt="bar img" src="/img/ellipses.png"/>

 - Use differnt score the cluster

+1. We clustering the result use the scores
+2. We divided scores into different levels
+3. Calculte how many items in diffent levels

 <img alt="bar img" src="/img/cluster_pie_charts.png"/>

+Check the result

 ## Install Package